expresspigeon/blog/src/content/kb/autoresponders/autoresponder-webform-subscription.md

-# Autoresponder webform subscription triggers
+# Autoresponder Webform Subscription Triggers

 Autoresponders triggered when a customer subscribes using a [subscription webform](/kb/regular-web-forms).